Semantic-Org/Semantic-UI/src/README.md

 **semantic.json** | stores folder paths for build tools and current installed version for updates.
 Only necessary when using build tools | semantic.json.example

+### Workflow

+You will only need to use Semantic's build tools while refining your UI, while designing pages you can rely on the packages in  `dist/` and your software stack's normal build set-up.

+When creating your UI you can try <a href="http://www.learnsemantic.com/themes/creating.html">downloading different themes</a>, adjusting your <a href="http://www.learnsemantic.com/developing/customizing.html#setting-global-variables">site-wide settings</a> (font-family, colors, etc) and tweaking components in your site's <a href="http://www.learnsemantic.com/developing/customizing.html#designing-for-the-long-now">component overrides</a>.

+Files in the  `examples/` folder of your project can be useful for testing out changes in your UI.
+For example, you might run  `gulp watch` download a new theme to  `src/site/themes/` then adjust your  `theme.config` file with the name of the new theme and refresh  `examples/kitchensink.html` to inspect changes in the theme.

 ## Theming

 ### Concepts